flood-io/ruby-jmeter/README.md

 end.grid('OxtZ-4v-v0koSz5Y0enEQQ')
 ```

-This will then provide you with a link to the live test results on the Grid like this.
+This will then provide you with a link to the live test results on flood.io like this.

 ```
 Results at: http://prod.flood.io/shared?testguid=73608030311611e2962f123141011033&run_id=339&tags=jmeter&domain=altentee.com&cluster=54.251.48.129&status=running&view=